June 17, 2026

 Managing business travel expenses is tedious.
 You're tracking flights booked on personal cards, chasing down hotel receipts weeks after trips, and trying to enforce per diem limits while employees are thousands of miles away.

-Ramp's expense management software transforms this chaos into a streamlined, automated process that starts before your employees even leave for their trips.
-Our platform issues virtual credit cards with preset spending limits for each trip, automatically enforcing your travel policies without constant oversight.
+Ramp's expense management software transforms this into an automated process that starts before your employees leave for their trips.
+You can issue virtual credit cards with preset spending limits for each trip, automatically enforcing your travel policies without constant oversight.
+When an employee books a flight or reserves a hotel, you create a virtual card for that vendor with exact spending limits, eliminating the risk of overspending or personal expense mix-ups.

-Beyond real-time expense tracking, Ramp Travel takes the guesswork out of setting appropriate spending limits for different destinations.
-Our platform automatically pulls in the latest GSA per diem rates, giving you instant access to location-specific allowances for meals and lodging.
+Ramp Travel also pulls in the latest GSA per diem rates automatically, giving you instant access to location-specific allowances for meals and lodging.
+You can apply custom multipliers to these rates, keeping your travel budgets consistent and compliant.

 Try Ramp for free